Terms of Service

 3. SERVICE ORDER, SUBSCRIPTION TERM, SUBSCRIPTION FEES, AND PAYMENT

 3.1.
 Service Order.
-Each Service Order is hereby incorporated into this Agreement by this reference and is subject to the terms and conditions of this Agreement; provided, however, that in the event of conflict with the terms contained in any Service Order, the terms contained in this Agreement shall control.
-In the event of any conflict between the terms and conditions of this Agreement or a Service Order and any Customer-issued order form or purchase order, the terms and conditions of this Agreement and the applicable Service Order shall control.
+Each Service Order is hereby incorporated into this Agreement by reference and is subject to the terms and conditions of this Agreement.
+Except as otherwise provided by specific reference to the applicable provisions of this Agreement, in the event of conflict with the terms contained in any Service Order, the terms contained in this Agreement shall control.
+Any terms or conditions proposed by Customer in any Customer-issued order form or similar document which are different from or in addition to this Agreement shall be deemed rejected by Postscript and will be null and of no effect.

 3.2.
 Subscription Term.

 3.2.1.
-Customer acknowledges and agrees to be held responsible for all Subscription Fees for the period specified on the applicable Service Order (“Subscription Term”) and acknowledges and agrees to pay all Subscription Fees for the Subscription Term, regardless of Customer’s cancellation date.
+Customer acknowledges and agrees to be held responsible for all Subscription Fees for the period specified on the applicable Service Order (“Subscription Term”) and acknowledges and agrees to pay all Subscription Fees for the Subscription Term and each renewal thereof, regardless of Customer’s cancellation date.
+Unless specified otherwise in an applicable Service Order, at the beginning of each Subscription Term and each renewal thereof, Customer shall pay all Subscription Fees and all applicable taxes and other charges (collectively, “Fees”) for such period on or prior to the start date of such period, at the then-current rates.

 3.4 Recurring Billing.
-By starting its Postscript subscription and providing or designating a Payment Method, Customer authorizes Postscript to charge Customer a subscription fee at the then-current rate, and any other charges Customer may incur in connection with its use of the Postscript subscription service to Customer’s Payment Method.
+By starting its Postscript subscription and providing or designating a Payment Method, Customer authorizes Postscript or Postscript’s third party payment processor to charge Customer a subscription fee at the then-current rate, and any other charges Customer may incur in connection with its use of the Postscript subscription service to Customer’s Payment Method.
 Customer acknowledges that the amount billed each period may vary for reasons that may include differing amounts due to promotional offers, including VIP Code redemption and promotional code redemption, and/or changing or adding a plan, and Customer authorizes Postscript to charge its Payment Method for such varying amounts.

 3.6.
 Billing Disputes.
 In the event Customer would like to dispute any bill it received from Postscript, Customer acknowledges and agrees to provide Postscript with written notice within fourteen (14) calendar days of delivery of the billing statement.
 If any issues or disputes are not received within this timeframe, Customer waives its right to said dispute.
 Any billing dispute is further governed by Section 11 (Dispute Resolution).